AUTOMATIC1111/stable-diffusion-webui/Features.md

 After that just select the checkpoint as you'd usually select any checkpoint and you're good to go.

 ## Masked content
 The masked content field determines content is placed to put into the masked regions before they are inpainted.
+This does not represent final output, it's only a look at what's going on mid-process.

 | mask                                            | fill                                            | original                                            | latent noise                                            | latent nothing                                            |
 |-------------------------------------------------|-------------------------------------------------|-----------------------------------------------------|---------------------------------------------------------|-----------------------------------------------------------|